nick-pelepchan/uinfo/README.md

 #Unassailable.info
-The entirety of this site is designed with HTML, PHP and CSS.

 The design of this site is primarily focused on usability and compatibility.
 The framework is centered around automation, simplicity and adaptability.
 The page layout is a direct reflection of the web directory's organization scheme, allowing the builder to easily manipulate content.
 Page templates are utilized to automatically style and display the content to the user.

 ![site design](https://raw.githubusercontent.com/unassailable/uinfo/master/media/design.png)